sttts/sttts.github.io/_posts/2015-03-04-galera-on-mesos.md

 categories: galera mesos
 ---

-Building on top of [Erkan Yanar](http://linsenraum.de/erkules/)'s work of packaging and running Galera in Docker containers ([Github project](https://github.com/erkules/mariadb-galera)) on [Giant Swarm](https://giantswarm.io), I concluded that also Galera and [Mesos](http://mesos.apache.org) in connection with Mesosphere's [Marathon](https://mesosphere.github.io/marathon/) are a great fit.
+Building on top of [Erkan Yanar](http://linsenraum.de/erkules/)'s work of packaging and running Galera in Docker containers ([Github project](https://github.com/erkules/mariadb-galera)) on [Giant Swarm](https://giantswarm.io), I concluded that also Galera and [Mesos](http://mesos.apache.org) in connection with Mesosphere's [Marathon](https://mesosphere.github.io/marathon/) should be great fit.

 Erkan convinced me that Galera's cluster join+quorum logic makes it really suitable for a dynamic environment like a Mesos cluster.
 The main properties compared to other much more static distributed system - hello Redis, hello Mongo – are the following: